 In situations where problems or doubts under the SMM Group Code of Conduct occur, and consultation with superiors fails to bring forth an appropriate response, employees are able to use the Speak Up System to directly report the matter to: (i) in-house liaisons which are the general managers of the Legal & General Affairs Department, the Safety & Environmental Control Department, and the Internal Audit Department; or (ii) outside liaisons which are designated attorneys.
 The source of the information is always kept secret and if, for any reason, the informant is unfairly treated, the person who initiated the unfair treatment will be punished appropriately.

-In FY2015, there were 10 cases in which the Speak Up System was used.
-These comprised: five cases regarding employment management, salaries, and recruitment, three cases regarding the work attitude of supervisors, one case regarding safety management, and one case regarding worksite management.
+In FY2016, there were 11 cases in which the Speak Up System was used.
+These broke down to three cases regarding employee management, three cases regarding salaries and resignation, three cases regarding safety and environmental management, and two cases regarding management of work contractors at plants.
 These cases were all handled properly.

 The SMM Group has been holding annual “compliance conferences” every year since 2001, which give employees an opportunity to reaffirm their basic knowledge of compliance and learn about the latest legislative changes.
 After deliberation on the objectives and structure of these conferences, the Group now also implements “compliance seminars” for the senior management of SMM and group companies to ensure the implementation of the Code of Conduct and compliance with related laws and regulations.

-In compliance seminars, participants not only acquire knowledge of laws and regulations but also carry out group work on their own initiative to share issues for ensuring compliance as an organization and the ideals for senior management with the primary aim of putting the knowledge acquired through the seminars into practice in their own workplaces.
+In compliance seminars, participants not only acquire knowledge of laws and regulations but also, through messages from top management or seminars by outside experts, reaffirm ideals for senior management and issues for the organization in ensuring compliance, with the primary aim of putting the knowledge acquired through the seminars into practice in their own workplaces.

 In addition to seminars, we repeatedly provide guidance on the implementation of the Code of Conduct and compliance with laws and regulations, and CSR awareness in a combined manner through everyday work.